MileHacker Logo

 Solo Traveler Safety & Social

-• Safety: Stay aware of your surroundings, especially in the evening.
+• Safety: Stay aware of your surroundings, especially at night.
 Inform a trusted person about your daily plans.
-Use reputable ride-sharing apps for late-night transport.
+Use reputable ride-lift-sharing apps for late-night transport.

-• Social: Youth hostels offer opportunities to meet other travelers.
-Join walking tours, cooking classes, or language exchange groups to meet local people and fellow visitors.
+• Social: Hostels offer opportunities to meet other travelers.
+Join walking tours, cooking classes, or language exchange groups to connect with locals and fellow visitors.

 • Walk with purpose and avoid looking lost to diminish attention.